byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ## Hardware

 This section demonstrates how to test and assemble the SeedSigner kit and also provides details on what each component is and alternative places to purchase these components in case you do not want to purchase the whole kit from one vendor.

-Best practice is to test that your components power on and the SeedSigner software works prior to assembly.
-The enclosure and or components can be damaged if you attempt disassembly.
+> Power on and test camera, display, and software before assembling — disassembly can damage parts.
+{: .prompt-warning }

 ### The Enclosure